-What Can India Tell Us About The Worth Of Abolishing High-Value Banknotes?
+What Can India Teach Us About Abolishing High-Value Currency?

 Mukhopadhyay, a senior fellow with the Centre for Policy Research in New Delhi, says the government could argue that it "has managed to make black wealth visible."
 By the same token, he says, "This is going to be a long and hard exercise."

 The broad gains are political, Mukhopadhyay says — not economic.
 That is good news for a prime minister halfway through his term and looking to be re-elected.
-Modi rose to power promising to end "black money," and the public has connected the scrapping of big banknotes with hurting the corrupt.
+Modi rose to power promising to end "black money," and the public has connected the scrapping of big bank notes with hurting the corrupt.

 "And as long as you can keep [people] believing that, whether it's true or not, you might have picked up very substantial brownie points ... and people might trust you to be the person to actually clean up the system," Mukhopadhyay says.
 But he adds that elections underway in key states will tell the story.

 The government, meanwhile, says any economic impact will be transient.
-And the government of Australia is reported to studying India's experiment as Canberra considers eliminating its $100 bill.
+And the government of Australia is reported to be studying India's experiment as Canberra considers eliminating its $100 bill.

 But with liquidity sucked out of the Indian market at the end of last year, car and home sales plummeted.
 Investments shrank.
 The IMF slashed India's growth rate by a full percentage point.
 "I just don't know what they were thinking," Rogoff says.